pixierepo/PixieBoardIoTCoreExample/README.md

 # PixieBoardIoTCoreExample
-This example show how you can send your GPS Location to the IoT Core Service on Google.
+This example shows how you can send your GPS Location to the IoT Core Service on Google.
+This example was done to show case PixieBoards capabilities.

 ## How to clone and install
 ```sh